Zvezdochka SneakerView text

 The breathable perforated cage formed the base for the interlocking parts.
 Fitting the foot like a second skin, the inner sleeve was crafted with flexible and resistant materials to cover the foot and help protect it from the elements.
 The interior sock liner featured a Nike zoom air unit in the heel for added cushioning and the interlocking outsole snapped into the perforated cage to create the foundation of the shoe.

-The Zvezdochka is named after the Russian space dog launched into orbit aboard Sputnik 10 in 1961.
+The Zvezdochka was named after the Russian space dog launched into orbit aboard Sputnik 10 in 1961.